Kendall Jenner Says She’s Like Her Dad, Not As ‘Girly’ As Kylie Or The Kardashians

 Despite being one of the most famous models in the world, Kendall Jenner said she has always been the “different one” in her family.

-Kendall Jenner’s sisters Kim, Kourtney, and Khloe Kardashian as well as her younger sister Kylie are all into makeup, hair, and love to dress up.
+Kendall Jenner’s sisters Kim, Kourtney, and Khloe Kardashian as well as her younger sister Kylie are all into makeup and hair and love to dress up.

 Kendall gets her sporty side from her dad.